 The food packaging

-The compostable packaging will be a mix of paper, cardboard, bamboo, sugar cane, PLA and corn starch.
+The compostable packaging is a mix of paper, cardboard, bamboo, sugar cane, PLA and corn starch.
 Some items like PLA and corn starch look and feel similar to plastic but are actually made from plant-based material.
 These plant-based alternatives are fully compostable and in a commercial composter break down to form compost, unlike traditional plastic which is made of oil and is not compostable or biodegradable.
 See more on PLA here

 Food Court bins

 The Food Court has three bins, including a bin for food and compostable packaging.

 - Food and compostable packaging - all food scraps AND the compostable packaging go in the maroon bin.
 It is important not to put any plastic products in this bin as they will contaminate the composting process.